sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

    lsblk -o NAME,MAJ:MIN,RM,SIZE,RO,FSTYPE,MOUNTPOINT,MODEL
    ```

+   > **Note:** Ensure the correct USB drive is selected
+   to avoid data loss.

-- Use the wipefs command to remove any existing filesystem signatures from the USB drive.
+- Use the wipefs command to remove any existing filesystem
+signatures from the USB drive.
   This ensures a clean slate for formatting

    ```bash